Porges/ways-to-play/src/games/fan-tan/index.md

 #### Four Numbers (<span lang="zh">肆字</span>)

 This is a faster version of the game which uses a teetotum instead of counting out the remainder.[@GamblingGamesOfMalaya p.
 120]

-The game might be run by a dedicated banker (), or have the banker rotate amongst players for a fixed period of time.
+The game might be run by a dedicated banker (chong), or have the banker rotate amongst players for a fixed period of time.

+---

+Fan-tan was viewed as a fairer and safer game than mahjong or {% gameref pigeon-lottery %} and {% gameref huahui %}.
+A 1910 dragon-boat folk song gives the advice (as quoted in[@UnderstandingCanton p.
+216]):

+> Only fan tan is played with great fairness.
+You can bet on the odds [of one to four] as you wish.
+If you lose, it is entirely up to you to decide if you would like to continue to stake.
+With only ten per cent of a stake taken away [by the bookmaker] as the charge, a winning bet is paid 90 percent of the total stake money [placed on winning number].
+‘Shop lottery’ and ‘mountain lottery’ [are also fairly played] as there are two hundred characters from which a better can choose at his will, without being misled or cheated.
+The drawing of the odds is conducted in the open [to ensure no room for swindling].
+A lottery winner is by no means unfairly treated for receiving as prize money 80 per cent of the total money staked in a draw.
+The national treasure, as a result, has become heavily dependent on this source of revenue.
+The government, in consequence, is doing whatever it can to perpetuate the existence [of these forms of gambling].

+---

+{%image src="fantan.png" alt="" license="cc0" size="wide" noborder=true %}
+A game of fan-tan as played in Guangzhou, from @ChinaAHistoryOfTheLaws [p.
+386].
+{%imageEnd%}

+> In the inner apartment of these establishments the stakes are all in silver coin, whereas in the ante-chamber cash only — from fifty up to several hundreds — are played for.
+Three partners are also required to conduct the games in the inner room.
+As the stakes are very heavy, they are not placed on the table, lest the vagabonds who are in the habit of resorting to the first apartment in large numbers should rush in and sweep them away.
+It is customary, therefore, to use Chinese playing cards to distinguish the gamblers; also, corresponding cards from another pack to represent their stakes.
+The stakes are carefully noted down by the Ho-Koon, to avoid disputes.
+In spite of this, disputes are not uncommon, and I may add that the only stand-up fight which I ever witnessed during my long residence in China, occurred at the door of a gaming-house at Pit-kong, between the keeper of it and a disappointed speculator.

+Also notes 7% fee.

+---

+Good quote here, notes the use of the basket: https://archive.org/details/revuedesdeuxmon44chaugoog/page/410/mode/2up?q=fantan

+But rather lurid!